-Like all textual materials, moving images are subject to copyright, and have specific licencing and usage agreements.
-If you are planning on screening a copyrighted film on campus, it is your responsibility to make sure your event is compliant with copyright law.
+Cinematographic works, such as movies, television programs, or other audiovisual materials, are protected by copyright.
+If you are planning a screening of a cinematographic work on campus, it is your responsibility to make sure that your showing is compliant with Canadian copyright law.

-If you are screening a film for a public audience - even if admittance is free of charge - your event constitutes a public performance.
-You are obligated to obtain permission and a licence.
-It you have questions about what constitutes a public performance, or how to get a licence, please fill out the form below and a librarian will be in touch.
+If you have questions about what constitutes a public performance, or how to get a license, please fill out the form below and a librarian will be in touch.

-Visit the Media Commons site for details on advance reservations of audiovisual material for classroom/teaching use.
-If you choose to hold a public or educational screening, Media Commons can also assist with theatre and screening room bookings.
+Visit the Media Commons site for details on advance reservations of audiovisual material for classroom/teaching use and for assistance with theatre and screening room bookings.